-Onekotan is an uninhabited volcanic island located close to the northern end of Kuril Islands chain in Sea of Okhotsk, northwest Pacific Ocean.
-The island covers a total area of approx 425 km2 (164 ml2).
+Onekotan Island is one of the uninhabited Kuril Islands in Sea of Okhotsk (northwest Pacific Ocean).
+The island covers a land area of approx 425 km2 (164 ml2).
+It is roughly rectangular, with length 43 km (26 ml) and width ranging 11-17 km (7-11 ml).

 The Onekotan Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Onekotan Island, Kuril Islands, Russia.